csusmGDSC/website/README.md

 node -v
 ```

+If you don't have NodeJS installed, it is pretty easy to install it, just follow the instructions on the official website: [NodeJS](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

 Secondly, once you have NodeJS installed, clone the repository, then install the necessary dependencies by running the command inside your repository,

 ```